 Daena's background in architectural design and drafting contributed to the set-design planning for The Lion King, Jr and along with co-directing the production, she worked with engineers and contractors to design OYES' new lighting grid (and hot-glued costumes together whenever possible).

 Daena joined the OYES team of artists, directors and producers in 2012, and immediately became an integral part of OYES’ program development and growth.
 With OYES, Daena directed several Broadway Junior productions including, Into The Woods Jr (2014), Disney’s Sleeping Beauty Kids, (2015), Once On This Island, Jr (2016), produced OYES’ production of A Year With Frog and Toad (2015), and most recently, co-directed and produced The Lion King, Jr (2017).
 Daena studied various acting modalities at Ventura College, the Malibu Playhouse Conservatory, and with Dwier Brown of Theatre 150, and is a trained Speech Level Singing vocalist.

 As Executive Director, Daena has worked with the OYES team and co-artistic director, Megg Sicotte-Kelly, to create a foundation for OYES in the Ojai Valley community.
-In addition to working with grant-writers, launching and co-producing The Ojai Wine Walk, developing new projects such as Dr. Who Drama Club, Daena developed the new website for OYES, and the new Meet The Artists campaign designed to feature the artists and professionals, contributing to OYES' youth productions.
-"We strive to provide a quality work and entertainment experience for our young cast members," says Daena, " and it's important to us that we acknowledge the professional contributions that help us meet this goal.
+In addition to working with grant-writers, launching and co-producing The Ojai Wine Walk Benefit, developing new projects such as Dr. Who Drama Club, and the new Meet The Artists campaign designed to feature the artists and professionals, contributing to OYES' youth productions.
+"We strive to provide a quality work and entertainment experience for our young cast members," says Daena, " and it's important that we acknowledge the professional contributions that help us meet this goal.
 We see the reciprocation of respect and professionalism in our young actors and audience members -- it's truly a rewarding experience for all!"